Fordalex/master-mind-project/testing-bugs.md

 * If the computer wins the stats aren't updated with anything

 * If the player doesn't enter a name, then nothing is shown where i would like 'Player' to be shown

+* Video explanation still plays the sound after the modal has been closed down